Installing FileMage Gateway on the Google Cloud Platform

 # Deploying the VM from the marketplace

-To quickly set up FileMage Gateway on Google Cloud Platform, perform the following steps.
+To deploy FileMage Gateway on Google Cloud Platform, perform the following steps.

 1. Access the FileMage Gateway listing in Google Marketplace and click the Launch button.